anamay9694/Autocomplete-react/README.md

 Instructions to run-
 1. Clone the repo.
 2. Run : npm install (to install the node modules)
-3. Start: npm start (to run the project)
+3. Run : npm start (to run the project)

 Description-
 1. The API used for fetching movie data was OMDB Api.